Native to the tropics, the naseberry offers sweet fruits. Follow this Growing Sapodilla Tree and Care regimen to grow it easily!

 Sapodilla Facts and Uses

 - The tree is famous for the white gummy sap, in the bark called chicle.
-Long ago, the Mayas and Aztecs boiled the ‘chicle’ sap, molded it in blocks, cut into small chunks to chew as chewing gums.
+Long ago, the Mayas and Aztecs boiled the ‘chicle’ sap, molded it in blocks, cut it into small chunks to chew as chewing gums.

 - The fruit tastes best when eaten fresh.